 We have a thing for simplicity.
-At least when it takes the shape of this stunning, conversation-stopping tart strewn with sweetly burnished onions and traces of fresh thyme.
-That’s not to say you can’t embellish this five-ingredient phenomenon from blogger Amy Pennington, whether with a crumbling of feta or goat or blue cheese, a splash of balsamic, maybe even…well, we’ll let you fill in the blank.
-Although speaking of perfection, why is it that the photos we snap of our dinner or other random moments of the day never turn out as lovely as the one above, taken by the talented Della Chen?
+At least when it takes the shape of this stunning, conversation-stopping, five-ingredient (yes, five!) appetizer of knee-wobblingly flaky pastry strewn with sweetly caramelized onions and traces of fresh thyme.
+That’s not to say you can’t embellish this phenomenon from blogger Amy Pennington, whether with a crumbling of feta or goat or blue cheese, a splash of balsamic, maybe even…well, we’ll let you fill in the blank.–Renee Schettler Rossi

 - 3 tablespoons olive oil